bhankymyk/bhankymyk/README.md

 ## Hello, I'm Michael Bankole 👋

-I'm a JavaScript Developer with expertise in React.js, Vue.js, Next.js, and TypeScript.
+I'm a Frontend Developer with expertise in React Native, React.js, Vue.js, Next.js, and TypeScript.

 **About Me**